 - Ohio residency information (See information below for full details on qualifications)

 Letters of Reference: Applicants that do not submit any or all letters of reference via the online application must submit them to Thad Long:

 Mail: Department of Recreation and Wellness

 Bowling Green, OH 43403

 A two-year program and commitment is anticipated, pending available funding.
-The 2016-17 stipend includes ~$9,000+ for nine months.
+The 2017-18 stipend includes ~$10,000+ for nine months, and it is expected that the 2018-19 stipend will be similar.
 Additional hourly-wage work opportunities exist.